History of Egypt

 Egypt, one of the world's oldest civilizations, was unified around 3150 BC by King Narmer.
-It later came under Persian, Greek, Roman, and Islamic rule before joining the Ottoman Empire in 1517.
+It later came under Persian, Greek, Roman, and Arab rule before being joined to the Ottoman Empire in 1517.
 Controlled by Britain in the late 19th century, it became a republic in 1953.
 After several political transitions, Abdel Fattah el-Sisi currently leads the country.